-The town of Rio Marina is located on the eastern side of the island, nestled gently in a small inlet surrounded by hills.
+The town of Rio Marina, part of the municipality of Rio, is located on the eastern side of the island, nestled gently in a small inlet surrounded by hills.
 The dirt is red due to a high concentration of iron oxide, which is testimony to the rich mining past of the area.

 Let us take a moment to remember Virgil’s verses in Aeneid, which extolled the mineral wealth of the Elba: "Ast Ilva [...]
 Insula inexhaustis Chalybum Metallis generous [...]", or "but Elba [...] is an island rich and inexhaustible in iron mines "(Aeneid, Book 10, verses 146-214).

-Today Rio Marina is a seaside village equipped for all the comforts and needs of tourism, like great and affordable Rio Marina Elba hotels.
-The official municipality was founded in 1882 when it was separated from Rio nell'Elba and therefore obtained its independence.
+Today Rio Marina is a seaside village equipped for all the comforts and needs of tourism, like great and affordable Rio hotels.

 From the port, there are many ways to reach the mainland.
 It is often used as an alternative port to Portoferraio.
 From the port of Cavo you can catch connections to Portoferraio and Piombino.

 There are many fascinating historic and cultural heritage sites to be discovered in Rio Marina.
 Among them are the Church of San Rocco, the sixteenth-century Clock Tower or “Torre degli Appiani,” and the Fort of Jupiter.
 Do not miss a visit to the very special and unique Mineral Park of the Island of Elba.
 You can explore the history of open-pit mining in Elba as well as learn more about the history and methods at the Museum of Minerals and Mining.